yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 In the given example, both *Positive* and *Negative* would result in `0.6` since there are 2 items each of the total 4 documents (so `(2 + 1) / (4 + 1)`).

-The second definition is that of the probability a word is part of the type, we denote this with `P(word | Type)`.
+The second definition is that of the probability a *word*, given a certain *Type*, formally this is defined as `P(word | Type)`.
 We do this by counting how often a word occurred in the training documents for the given `Type` and dividing that onto the total words in the documents for that `Type`.
 This method is called `p` and would look like so:
 ```php
 function p($word, $type)
 {